Falsification of Cyber-Physical Systems using Bayesian Optimization: Introduction

 These mentioned limitations and shortcomings can be one of the reasons why \BO has not yet received much attention in the falsification community.
 Moreover, since the initial work~\cite{Deshmukh2017Bayesian} on \BO was proposed a few years ago, the new standard benchmark problems for falsification have emerged~\cite{Ernst2019-ARCH19:,Ramezani2020-wodes}.
 Therefore, a new study on \BO optimization for falsification is necessary.
-We make the following contributions: (i) We study state-of-the-art Bayesian optimization methods for the falsification of cyber-physical systems. (ii) We present a detailed acquisition function analysis and tailor it to model the structure of the falsification problem setting. (iii) We perform a comprehensive evaluation on a representative collection of benchmarks demonstrating that Bayesian optimization outperforms the state-of-the-art falsification methods for some specifications and examples.
+We have formulated the following research questions in this paper.
+(1) How can recent contributions from the BO community be exploited to efficiently solve falsification problems?
+(2) Which formulation of the acquisition functions is suitable for the falsification process?
+(3) How can guesses about falsification points be included in the BO approach?
+The contributions in this paper are: (i) A discussion of recently proposed BO optimization methods that include trust regions and allow the possibility to inject prior knowledge in the problem formulation.
+In particular, we discuss how these new features are affecting the falsification process. (ii) A new acquisition function that is tailor-made for falsification problems is proposed. (iii) An extensive evaluation of the proposed methods and acquisition functions on a representative set of benchmark problems.
+The evaluations demonstrate that recent trust-region-based Bayesian optimization is, for hard problems to falsify, outperforming traditional optimization-based approaches.

-This paper is organized as follows: Section~\ref{Sec:Related-Work} reviews the related work briefly.
+This paper is organized as follows: Section~\ref{Sec:Related-Work} reviews the related work.
 Section~\ref{Sec:Backgrould-Falsification-BO} introduces the first falsification process briefly, then the \BO method.
-Section~\ref{Sec: Method} introduces the used methods in this paper.
-The evaluation results on the benchmark examples are discussed in Section~\ref{Sec:experimental}.
+Section~\ref{Sec: Method} introduces the methods used in this paper.
+The evaluation results on the benchmark problems are discussed in Section~\ref{Sec:experimental}.
 Finally, Section~\ref{Sec:Conclusion} summarizes the contributions.